Let’s talk about Tamiflu

 As soon as possible after diagnosis, ideally within 48 to 72 hours of symptom onset.

-Does Tamiflu work for the coronavirus?
+Does Tamiflu work for COVID-19?

 No. Different viruses have unique characteristics that different antivirals target.
 Taking Tamiflu for a COVID-19 infection would be like using a bear trap to catch a shark.
+But there are antivirals for COVID-19.
+If you’re sick, get tested to figure out which illness you have.
+If you have COVID-19, your doctor might prescribe an antiviral called Paxlovid.

 What other flu treatments are out there?